You might think of arthritis as a problem for older folks, but I was diagnosed with arthritis in my knees at the ripe age of 14.

 A growing body of research supports the idea that collagen hydrolysate (powdered enzyme-processed collagen) improves various types of arthritis safely.
 Study participants who took collagen supplements showed improved rheumatoid arthritis according to the American College of Rheumatology’s scoring system, and reduced joint tenderness and swelling.
 Athletes who supplemented collagen over a 24 week period reduced athletic performance limitations, and osteoarthritis patients who supplemented collagen with or without physical therapy did better than patients who underwent only physical therapy with no collagen.

 Grass-fed collagen mixes easily into any hot or cold liquid, making it easy to incorporate into your day.
-I mix it in my Bulletproof Coffee when I’m not using the Bulletproof Intermittent Fasting protocol or add it to my anti-inflammatory turmeric tea at night.
+I mix it in my Bulletproof Coffee when I’m not using the Bulletproof Intermittent Fasting protocol or add it to my anti-inflammatory turmeric latte at night.

 Turmeric for arthritis